microsoft/intelligence-toolkit/example_outputs/compare_case_groups/customer_complaints/customer_complaints_group_report_2.md

 ## Introduction

-This report provides a detailed comparison of data records filtered by specific groups based on city and product code.
-The focus is on three groups:
-1. Brookside with product code F
-2. Brookside with product code G
-3. Baytown with product code F

-The dataset includes information on various issues related to product delivery, description, price, quality, and service over different time periods.

-## Group Overview

-### Brookside, Product Code F

-- **Group Count**: 23 records
-- **Group Rank**: 30

-#### Attribute Analysis

-- **Delivery Issue**:
-  - False: 9 occurrences (Rank 63)
-  - True: 14 occurrences (Rank 10)

-- **Description Issue**:
-  - False: 14 occurrences (Rank 45)
-  - True: 9 occurrences (Rank 15)

-- **Price Issue**:
-  - False: 10 occurrences (Rank 49)
-  - True: 13 occurrences (Rank 13)

-- **Quality Issue**:
-  - False: 18 occurrences (Rank 23)
-  - True: 5 occurrences (Rank 50)

-- **Service Issue**:
-  - False: 21 occurrences (Rank 19)
-  - True: 2 occurrences (Rank 131)

-#### Period Window Analysis

-- The period window counts and ranks show fluctuations over time, with notable increases in 2023-H1 for delivery and description issues.

-### Brookside, Product Code G

-- **Group Count**: 16 records
-- **Group Rank**: 51

-#### Attribute Analysis

-- **Delivery Issue**:
-  - False: 12 occurrences (Rank 46)
-  - True: 4 occurrences (Rank 63)

-- **Description Issue**:
-  - False: 15 occurrences (Rank 39)
-  - True: 1 occurrence (Rank 194)

-- **Price Issue**:
-  - False: 8 occurrences (Rank 70)
-  - True: 8 occurrences (Rank 28)

-- **Quality Issue**:
-  - False: 9 occurrences (Rank 66)
-  - True: 7 occurrences (Rank 34)

-- **Service Issue**:
-  - False: 13 occurrences (Rank 42)
-  - True: 3 occurrences (Rank 84)

-#### Period Window Analysis

-- Significant increases in period window counts for delivery and description issues in 2023-H1, followed by decreases in 2023-H2.

-### Baytown, Product Code F

-- **Group Count**: 3 records
-- **Group Rank**: 184

-#### Attribute Analysis

-- **Delivery Issue**:
-  - False: 3 occurrences (Rank 149)

-- **Description Issue**:
-  - False: 2 occurrences (Rank 217)
-  - True: 1 occurrence (Rank 194)

-- **Price Issue**:
-  - False: 2 occurrences (Rank 207)
-  - True: 1 occurrence (Rank 224)

-- **Quality Issue**:
-  - False: 2 occurrences (Rank 196)
-  - True: 1 occurrence (Rank 234)

-- **Service Issue**:
-  - False: 2 occurrences (Rank 200)
-  - True: 1 occurrence (Rank 207)

-#### Period Window Analysis

-- The period window counts remain relatively stable with minor fluctuations, indicating consistent issue reporting over time.
+This report provides a detailed comparison of specific groups within a dataset filtered by city and product code.
+The focus is on the groups from the cities of Brookside and Baytown, specifically for product codes 'F' and 'G'.
+The analysis includes a summary of group counts, attribute counts, and period window changes over time.

+## Group Filters

+The dataset has been filtered to include the following groups:
+- Brookside, Product Code F
+- Brookside, Product Code G
+- Baytown, Product Code F

+## Data Summary

+### Group Counts and Ranks

+- **Brookside, Product Code F**: This group has a total of 23 records, ranking 30th in group rank.
+- **Brookside, Product Code G**: This group has a total of 16 records, ranking 51st in group rank.
+- **Baytown, Product Code F**: This group has a total of 3 records, ranking 184th in group rank.

+### Attribute Counts and Ranks

+For each group, various issues are tracked as attribute values, including delivery, description, price, quality, and service issues.
+Below are the counts and ranks for these attributes:

+#### Brookside, Product Code F
+- **Delivery Issue**: 14 occurrences, ranked 10th.
+- **Description Issue**: 9 occurrences, ranked 15th.
+- **Price Issue**: 13 occurrences, ranked 13th.
+- **Quality Issue**: 5 occurrences, ranked 50th.
+- **Service Issue**: 2 occurrences, ranked 131st.

+#### Brookside, Product Code G
+- **Delivery Issue**: 4 occurrences, ranked 63rd.
+- **Description Issue**: 1 occurrence, ranked 194th.
+- **Price Issue**: 8 occurrences, ranked 28th.
+- **Quality Issue**: 7 occurrences, ranked 34th.
+- **Service Issue**: 3 occurrences, ranked 84th.

+#### Baytown, Product Code F
+- **Description Issue**: 1 occurrence, ranked 194th.
+- **Price Issue**: 1 occurrence, ranked 224th.
+- **Quality Issue**: 1 occurrence, ranked 234th.
+- **Service Issue**: 1 occurrence, ranked 207th.

+### Period Window Analysis

+The period window analysis tracks changes in attribute counts over successive time periods.

+#### Brookside, Product Code F
+- Notable increase in delivery issues in 2023-H1 (11 increase).
+- Description issues increased by 4 in 2023-H1.
+- Price issues saw a significant increase of 9 in 2023-H1.
+- Quality issues increased by 4 in 2023-H1.
+- Service issues increased by 1 in 2023-H1.

+#### Brookside, Product Code G
+- Delivery issues increased by 3 in 2023-H1.
+- Description issues increased by 1 in 2023-H1.
+- Price issues increased by 7 in 2023-H1.
+- Quality issues increased by 5 in 2023-H1.
+- Service issues increased by 2 in 2023-H1.

+#### Baytown, Product Code F
+- Quality issues increased by 1 in 2020-H2.
+- Description issues increased by 1 in 2023-H1.
+- Price issues increased by 1 in 2023-H1.
+- Service issues increased by 1 in 2023-H2.

 ## Conclusion

-The analysis reveals distinct patterns in issue reporting across different groups and time periods.
-Brookside with product code F shows a higher frequency of service issues, while Brookside with product code G has a balanced distribution of price issues.
-Baytown with product code F maintains a consistent pattern with fewer records, indicating less variability in issue reporting.
-These insights can guide targeted interventions to address specific issues in each group.
+The analysis highlights significant differences in issue occurrences and trends over time between the groups.
+Brookside with Product Code F shows the highest number of issues, particularly in delivery and price, with notable increases in 2023-H1.
+Brookside with Product Code G also shows increases in 2023-H1, but with fewer occurrences overall.
+Baytown with Product Code F has consistently low occurrences across all periods, with minor fluctuations.
+This report provides insights into the performance and challenges faced by each group, which can be used for further investigation and decision-making.